jburrows82/llmcord/README.md

 - This extracted information is appended to your original query before being sent to the LLM, providing context for summarization, analysis, or question-answering based on the Reddit post.
 - Handles multiple Reddit URLs within the same message concurrently.
 - **Requires Reddit API credentials** (client ID, client secret, user agent) configured in `config.yaml`.
 You can obtain these by creating a 'script' app on Reddit's [app preferences page](https://www.reddit.com/prefs/apps).
+- **Persistent Context:** The extracted Reddit content is stored in the chat history database (`llmcord_history.db`) and will be included in the context for subsequent replies in the conversation, even after bot restarts.

 ### General URL Content Extraction
 - Include most HTTP/HTTPS URLs directly in your query (excluding YouTube and Reddit, which have specialized handling).